oporoke/compusconnect/module_2_checklist.md

 - **Implemented?**: Yes.
 - **File & Function Name**:
     - `src/app/(app)/library/page.tsx`: `AddBookDialog` and search input.
-    - `src/hooks/use-library.tsx`: `addBook`, `books`.
+    - `src/hooks/use-library.tsx`: `addBook`.
 - **How it works**: The library page provides a searchable catalog of all books.
-Admins/teachers can add new books to the catalog with details like title, author, ISBN, and quantity.
+Admins/teachers can add new books to the catalog with details like title, author, and quantity.
 - **Test Evidence**:
     - **Action**: User types "Orwell" into the search bar.
     - **Result**: The table filters to show only the book "1984" by George Orwell.